smclacke/minishell/SARAH_TD.md

 integrating the new parser into your srcs on my branch was fine, but now we need some changes, e.g. ft_echo is trying to iterate through a list of strings but it now needs to iterate through the whole list and while there are strings, do the thing

-!!!!!!!! struct comments
-!!!!!!!! update my own libft, merge to main so main is also updated !!!!!!!! test new lexer stuff and do alllll the fixing....

 ---------------------------------------------------------------------------------

 **TO DOOOOOOS**